 What is an MRI Scan?

-You may not be suitable for an MRI scan however if you have certain surgical clips or other metal implants in your body (with the exception of artificial hips or bone screws).
-If you have a medical implant such as a pacemaker, defibrillator, cardioverter or other surgically implanted devices please inform your doctor prior to making an appointment.
+The MRI scan is painless and there are no known side effects.
+However, it is not a suitable test for everyone.
+If you have certain surgical clips or other metal implants in your body, you may not be able to have this type of scan.
+If you have a medical implant such as a pacemaker, defibrillator, cardioveter or other implanted device, please speak to your doctor before making an appointment.

-Should you need further treatment after your consultant receives the results, you can be quickly referred to the appropriate multi-disciplinary team at Bupa Cromwell Hospital.
+If you need any treatment after your doctor receives the results of the MRI scan, we can quickly refer you to the right team at Bupa Cromwell Hospital

 For further details read our MRI scan patient information guide.

 How do I pay for treatment?

 We welcome both insured and self-pay patients as well as company and embassy sponsored patients